AyushTripathiIITP/AyushTripathiIITP/README.md

-<h4 align="center" style="color: black">This is Ayush Tripathi, I am a undergraduate persuing my Mechanical Engineering from IIT Patna.
+<h4 align="center" style="color: black">This is Ayush Tripathi, I am a undergraduate persuing my Electrical and Electronics Engineering from IIT Patna.
 I am a ardent learner and quick adaptibility.
 I am also a Finance Enthusiast and loves to trade in stocks and ventures.

 ***
 <br>